-Returns a list containing the sorted elements of TupleList1 with consecutive duplicates removed.
+Returns a list containing the sorted elements of TupleList1 where all but the first element of the elements comparing equal have been removed.
 Sorting is performed on the Nth element of the tuples.

 umerge(ListOfLists) -> List1

 - ListOfLists = [List] - List = List1 = [term()]